Diversity and Evolution of Dust Attenuation Curves from Redshift z ~ 1 to 9: Discussion

 \subsection{Much less UV attenuation at $z>7$ than previously expected?}

 An intriguing result is the shallow attenuation curve observed in high-redshift galaxies.
-As shown in Figure~\ref{fig:attcurve_av}, the average curve at high redshift is consistently shallower than the SMC curve, and at high {\AV}, it becomes even flatter than the Calzetti curve.
-This means that for the same amount of optical attenuation (or V-band optical depth, or reddening), high-redshift galaxies, on average, have less UV obscuration, and hence, less IR dust emission, than their lower redshift counterparts.
+As shown in Figure~\ref{fig:attcurve_av}, the average curve at high redshift is consistently shallower than the SMC curve.
+The two high-$z$ galaxies that have {\AV} higher than 2 and are excluded in the previous plots show attenuation curves that are even flatter than the Calzetti curve.
+The average of these two slopes is shown in Figure~\ref{fig:highz_att}.
+A flat curve at high redshifts means that for the same amount of optical attenuation (or V-band optical depth, or reddening), high-redshift galaxies, on average, have less UV obscuration, and hence, less IR dust emission, than their lower redshift counterparts.
 This has important implications for studying the dust content of high-redshift galaxies: dust is present, but it attenuates UV light less efficiently than at lower redshifts, which may offer a potential explanation for the so-called ``blue monsters'' without invoking dust-free scenarios \citep{ferrara25a,ferrara25b}.
+This idea has also been supported in simulations \citep{narayanan25}.
 As discussed in the previous section, such shallow curves are expected when the dominant dust population originates from stars and has not undergone significant processing in the ISM.
 Given the young ages and low metallicities of galaxies at $z>7$, this scenario is within expectations\footnote{This should not be confused with the steeper slopes seen in young, low-metallicity galaxies at lower redshifts, whose higher initial metallicity makes them resemble the G10 simulations in Figure~\ref{fig:slope_av_models} more closely.
 In contrast, high-z galaxies that resemble the G8/9 simulations show relatively shallower slopes compared to their lower-redshift counterparts due to differences in their dust populations.
 Nevertheless, within the high-z sample, the slope–{\AV} trend is still expected to be influenced by age and dust–star geometry (e.g., as shown with the simulations in Figure~\ref{fig:slope_av_models_inclination}).}.